 I. Regulations and Timetable for Submitting Thesis

-a) The student must submit the thesis to the department or program for grading no later than the first day of the Winter term examination period.
-(Calendar Regulation 10.10.5; for 2017-2018 on 12 April)
+1. The student must submit the thesis to the department or program for grading no later than April 8 .
+(Calendar Regulation 10.10.5);

-b) The instructor or evaluation committee will submit the mark for the thesis to the Registrar’s Office no later than four calendar days after the last day of the April examination period which is 25 April.
-(Calendar Regulation 10.9.2; for 2017-2018, 21 April is the final day of exams).
+2. The instructor or evaluation committee will submit the mark for the thesis to the Registrar's Office no later than four calendar days after the last day of the April examination period on April 22 .
+(Calendar Regulation 10.9.2);

-c) The student is responsible for submitting two bound copies of his/her thesis in accordance with Calendar Regulation 10.10.5.
-Two copies of the thesis must be submitted to the Deans’ Office NO LATER THAN 21 April.
-One of these is placed in the University Archives; the other is available as necessary for library use.
+3. The student is responsible for submitting two copies; (one digital via email to firstname.lastname@example.org and one bound paper copy must be submitted to the Deans' Office no later than April 17 in accordance with Calendar Regulation 10.10.5.
+The hard copy of the thesis is placed in the University Archives; the digital copy is made available electronically via the Library catalogue.
 Some departments require that another bound copy be submitted for the departmental collection.
-It is also expected that the student will wish to keep at least one copy for his/her personal library.
-(Binding can be done at Departmental Support Services (Book Store) - Wallace McCain Student Centre).
+It is also expected that the student will wish to keep at least one copy for her/his personal library.
+(Reproduction/Binding can be done at Departmental Support Services in the Wallace McCain Student Centre).

 II.
 Technical Details

-d) Special attention should be paid to the bibliography.
-Entries must be complete enough to permit ready reference to the sources used by the author of the thesis.
+4. Special attention should be paid to the bibliography.
+Entries must be complete enough to permit reference to the sources used by the author of the thesis.

-e) The title page should conform to the model provided in Appendix 1 of this memorandum.
+5. The title page should conform to the model provided in Appendix 1.

-f) The cost of reproducing and binding two copies of the thesis will be charged to the Library by Departmental Support Services.
-Please have your Faculty Advisor sign the authorization form attached as Appendix 2.
-Give this form to Departmental Support Services when having the thesis photocopied and bound.
+7. The cost of reproducing and binding the thesis will be charged to the Library and Archives by Departmental Support Services.
+Please have your Faculty Advisor sign the authorization form Appendix 2 .
+Give this form to Departmental Support Services when having the thesis reproduced.
 A copy of the authorization form can be obtained from Departmental Support Services if the attached is lost or misplaced.
 Where possible, the cost of reproducing and binding a copy for departmental use will be paid by the Department.
 The student will be responsible for the cost of producing his/her own copy or copies.